WaiveCar/WaiveScreen/README.md

   * Screen display
     * Displays advertisements on the screen.
     * Records when and how long a display was shown to report back to the screen daemon.
-  * Time daemon
-    * Syncs timestamps and records the last time it was sync'd via an incrementing counter stored on disk.
-Should be simple
-  * Screen sensor
+  * Sensor Daemon
     * Records the DoF, temperature, accelerometer, GPS, and video data from the screen and stores it in appropriate ways so that arbitrary timeslices can be reconstituted.
     * Responsible for making sure it doesn't store too much historical data that it eats up the disk space and is responsible for knowing what historical records it has.
     * Shares a schema with the Sceen Daemon
     * Power daemon
       * Makes sure that the screen and various power systems are either off or on depending on a variety of factors.
       * Knows whether the car is plugged in, the ignition is on, and what strategies to execute based on the power draw, which it talks to the screen sensor to get.
       * It's also responsible for recording these states in a timestamped way so that they can be retrieved later.
   * Screen daemon
     * In charge of making sure it has the assets to display cached and has the content on the screen that it's been told to display.
     * Works with the Screen Sensor to pass readings over the network.